-Note that auxiliary facilities can assume the SIC Code of another covered establishment if the primary function is to service the covered establishment's operations.
+Note that auxiliary facilities can assume the SIC Code of another covered establishment if the primary function is to support the covered establishment's operations.
 For the purpose of EPCRA Section 313, auxiliary facilities are defined as those that are primarily engaged in performing support services for another covered establishment or multiple establishments of a covered facility, and are in a different physical location from the primary facility.
 In addition, auxiliary facilities perform an integral role in the primary facility's activities.
 In general, the auxiliary facility's basic administrative services (e.g., paperwork, payroll, employment) are performed by the primary facility.
-If an auxiliary facility's primary function is to support/service a facility with a covered SIC Code, the auxiliary facility assumes the covered SIC Code as its primary SIC Code and must consider the other reporting requirements (40 CFR Section 372.22) to determine if it must comply with the EPCRA Section 313 reporting requirements.
+If an auxiliary facility's primary function is to support/service a facility with a covered SIC Code, the auxiliary facility assumes the covered SIC Code as its primary SIC Code and therefore is covered by the EPCRA Section 313 reporting requirements.
 However, if the SIC Code for the primary facility is not covered by EPCRA Section 313, then neither the primary nor the auxiliary facility is required to submit a report.